chungchi300/chungchi300.github.io/thought.md

 165W 四季御园 loan, 100W Cash to pay the remain.(Full Pay) 1 is done.
 Every month: 3200.
 I can sit there and do anything I want which can also pay my hk house

-# Marriage & Kid

-Don’t worry about that, if it has, parent can help, that’s the only advantage to be born in this family.
-Also have the heritage benefits.

 # Career

 # Age 30